Do Independent Contractors Get Paid for Training?

 An independent contractor can get paid for training by including the training compensation in their contract with the company that hired them.
 As a contractor, you must clearly outline the training schedule, duration, and rate and how you will be paid.

-When outlining the contract, you must document all training-related terms, such as the compensation details.
+You must document all training-related terms, such as the compensation details, when outlining the contract.
 This way, you can prevent disputes or misunderstandings with your hiring organization.

 Understandably, having a contractor pay for your training can blur the lines between working as an independent contractor and an in-house employee.
-You can add your training fee to the overall project compensation if this concerns you.
+If this concerns you, you can add your training fee to the overall project compensation.

 Your hiring organization should clearly understand that the amount you are invoicing for is the total of the training and project costs.